enso-org/enso/doc/design/type-system/types.md

 - Supermonadic theory, as a strictly more-powerful theory over standard monads, allows trivial definitions in terms of standard monads with inferred trivial contexts.
-Luna's Monadic Contexts are based on this theory.
+Enso's Monadic Contexts are based on this theory.

 - The context inference algorithm should support a high-granularity (e.g. read, write, FFI, print, etc).